Odor's 3-run blast pushes Rangers past Rays | Devdiscourse

 Rougned Odor hit a three-run homer in the seventh inning to give the Texas Rangers the lead for good in a 10-9 win against the Tampa Bay Rays in the second game of their three-game series on Wednesday night in Arlington, Texas.
-Odor fouled off three two-strike pitches before pulling his 25th homer of the season inside the right-field foul pole off reliever Nick Anderson, who had come in for Colin Poche (4-5), who pitched 2/3 of an inning and gave up two runs on one hit with a walk and a strikeout.
+Odor fouled off three two-strike pitches before pulling his 25th homer of the season inside the right-field foul pole off reliever Nick Anderson, who had come in for Colin Poche (4-5).

 Nick Solak had two hits and two runs, and Elvis Andrus also had two hits for the Rangers, who have won five of six.
 Ariel Jurado started on the mound for the Rangers (73-74), but was gone after allowing six runs and six hits in 1 2/3 innings.